kevinmehall/node-llvm/README.md

 Requires LLVM 3.2:

 Ubuntu: `sudo apt-get install libllvm3.2 llvm-3.2-dev`
 Fedora: `sudo yum install llvm llvm-devel llvm-static`

   * Wraps the most important LLVM APIs.
   * A port of the LLVM [Kaleidoscope example](http://llvm.org/docs/tutorial/) can be found in `examples/`.
 Expressions must be entered on a single line.
   * Uses [Node-FFI](https://github.com/rbranson/node-ffi) to make JIT functions callable from JS.
 (Currently assumes all arguments and return types are `double` -- fix `index.js`)
+  * Currently does not free LLVM objects' memory when a Module is GC'd.

 ## API: llvm